 You can’t design a printed brochure without content; this is the same for websites.
 Make sure you are spending quality time on your website content by using an experienced copywriter – they will help you understand content hierarchy, think about search engine optimisation and create content for mobile-friendly viewing.

-Excellent website copy includes clear heading and sub-headings, smaller paragraphs and short sentences.
+Excellent website copy includes clear heading and sub-headings, smaller paragraphs and short sentences, Call-to-actions and graphics.
 Be concise with what you want to say.
 Users will take time to read content as long as the content is relevant.

 6. Hicks law - less is more

 If you don’t know who Hicks is – it’s time you do.
 Hick's law, or the Hick–Hyman law, named after British and American psychologists’ William Edmund Hick and Ray Hyman.
 The law describes the time it takes for a person to make a decision, as a result of the possible choices he or she has available.
 Increasing the number of options, increases the decision time logarithmically – leading to choice procrastination.

 This law comes is particularly pertinent for website design and hotel marketing.
 Think about the choices your customers are deciding – from offers, packages, room types and menus.
 The more choice, the less likely they will make a final decision.

 Less is more.
 Think about choice within your website navigation, the calls to action you are asking.
 Each page should have one primary purpose to complete the website journey.
 Too many calls to action and navigation choices can cause visitors to become confused and ultimately leave your website.

 7. Don’t interrupt!

 Never stop a website visitor from carrying out a goal they have set out to do.
 For example, opening up a dialogue box without a visitor request is not a good idea and is just plain annoying.